The Ithaca Health Alliance was founded in 1997. Our mission is to facilitate

 Through the IHA Community Grants program, small grants are offered to other groups doing

-Fund grants are available to New York residents with demonstrable
+Fund grants are available to New York residents from Tompkins County

 health grants please click here.